Y-sektionen/wpManySiteAdmin/README.md

 ## Installing a Wordpress site

 Run the script installWP.bash with username and fully qualified domain name (FQDN) as arguments.
-IMPORTANT!
-The FQDN MUST BE CORRECTLY CONFIGURED AND POINTING TO THE HOST THAT'S RUNNING THE SCRIPT!
+IMPORTANT! **The FQDN must be correctly configured and pointing to the host that's running the script.**

 <pre>
 sudo ./installWP.bash USER FQDN